ybgandhi/Kickstart_Project/README.md

 * datatable.js -> load entire dataset to 'DataTabel.html' using CSV that was exported from Python
 * data.js -> team information that is used to be loaded into 'Map.html', the script is called upon when click event is intiated
 * jquery.csv.min.js -> used to parse csv information so Google library can read the data once it is converted into an Array
-* rain_teams.js / snow_teams.js / snow_months.js / rain_months.js -> all used to load google powered charts
+* rain_teams.js / snow_teams.js / snow_months.js / rain_months.js -> all used to load google powered charts on 'Fun Facts.html'

+# HTML / CSS
+* used 'morph.css' to style entire webpage
+* used 'style.css' to style the map that is on 'Map.html'